vulsdoc/vuls/docs/configtoml.md

 You can overwrite the default value specified in default section.

-- host: IP address or hostname of target server
+- host: IP address or hostname of target server (support CIDR range)
+- ignoreIPAddresses: IP address to be removed from the host described in the CIDR Range.
+(CIDR Range is also possible)
 - jumpServer: IP address or hostname with port number of proxy
 - port: SSH Port number
 - user: SSH username